EddyVerbruggen/cordova-plugin-googleplus/README.md

 - A: Make sure you are using a Virtual Device running with a **Google APIs target and/or a Google APIs CPU**!

 ## 10. Changelog
-- 5.0.0: iOS SDK 4.0.0, iOS compatibility with Facebook authentication plugins, added `familName` and `givenName`.
+- 5.0.0: Android GoogleSignIn SDK (See #193), iOS SDK 4.0.0, iOS compatibility with Facebook authentication plugins, added `familName` and `givenName`.
-- [pre-release] 4.0.9: Android refactored to use the GoogleSignIn SDK.
-Modified usage.
-See #193
 - 4.0.8: Fix for Android 6 where it would crash while asking for permission.
 Thx #166!
 - 4.0.7: Re-added a missing framework for iOS.
 Thx #168!
 - 4.0.6: Updated iOS GoogleSignIn SDK to 2.4.0.
 Thx #153!